 In the circle on the left write the first question what am I good at?

 In the circle on the right write the second question who would value that?

 Write the third question in the middle where the circles overlap, what problems can I solve?

 Side note – Yes you can write three headings in Evernote or Google Docs or whatever but trust me there is something about going analogue here that aids the creative process.
 I would encourage you to do it on paper.
-I promise you will get more out the process.
+I promise you will get more out of the process.

 How To Find Your Niche Exercise Example